dingbat91/DINGAI/readme.md

 ## Description

 This is some practice code I'm making to translate a LLM into a REST API to use with my personal website.
+I'm doing this off-the-cuff so my apologies if it's a bit rough around the edges.

 ## Dependencies